 - a.
 When a bill is referred to the Committee, the Committee shall forward to the author a worksheet to aid in the preparation of the Committee analysis. - b.
-The author shall return two (2) copies of the completed worksheet and background materials to the Committee as expeditiously as possible.
-However, all Committee worksheets shall be returned to the Committee no later than five (5) business days after the worksheet is initially delivered to the author's office, unless otherwise requested by the Committee.
+All Committee worksheets shall be returned to the Committee by email no later than five (5) business days after the worksheet is initially delivered to the author's office, unless otherwise requested by the Committee.
 (For example: If the worksheet is delivered to the author by 5 p.m. on a Monday, it must be returned to the Committee no later than 5 p.m. on the following Monday.)